Tokyo Sakura Cherry Blossom Walk in Ueno & Secret Exhibition Tour with a Licensed Guide

 Kuroda Seiki Special Exhibition at Kuroda Memorial Hall (Free Admission)

-We visit the Kuroda Memorial Hall, a historic exhibition hall near Ueno Park dedicated to the works of Seiki Kuroda, a pioneer of modern Western-style painting in Japan.
+We visit the Kuroda Memorial Hall, a historic exhibition space near Ueno Park dedicated to the works of Seiki Kuroda (1866–1924), known as the “father of modern Western-style painting” in Japan.

 If your visit coincides with this limited opening period, you may have a rare opportunity to enter this special exhibition space.